DigitalGlobe/GGD-gbdxm/doc/modelreference.md

                                         multiband
 ```

-#### Color Mode
+### Color Mode
  - `grayscale` - The model and data must be single band.
- - `rgb` - The model and data must be 3 band, models are expected to be a
+ - `rgb` - The model and data must be 3 band, and transformations will be made
- - `multiband` - The model and data may be any number of bands, but it must match
+ to have a consistent color order.

-#### Model Size
+ - `multiband` - The model and data may be any matching number of bands

 ## Caffe

 Currently supported is the [NVIDIA branch of Caffe at version 15](https://github.com/NVIDIA/caffe/tree/caffe-0.15).
 Except for where noted below,
-only the stock c++  layers are supported.
+only the stock C++ layers are supported.
 Caffe was originally developed by the
 [Berkeley Artificial Intelligence Research](http://caffe.berkeleyvision.org/)
 (BAIR) Lab (formerly known as the Berkeley Vision and Learning Center (BVLC)).